These days I use sugar bricks to feed my bees in the winter and here’s a quick 2-minute video that demonstrates how I do it.

 2) I use my hands and fingers to mix the sugar and water.
 It’s easier and works better than any kind of stir stick.

-3) I try to add a dash of something to attract the bees to the sugar, such as anise extract or lemongrass oil or honey, because sometimes when they’re way down below the top bars, they won’t even realize there’s food waiting for them upstairs, and it’s possible they could starve within inches from the sugar because they didn’t clue into it as a food source.
+3) I try to add a dash of something to attract the bees to the sugar, such as anise extract or lemongrass oil or honey, because sometimes when they’re way down below the top bars, they won’t even realise there’s food waiting for them upstairs, and it’s possible they could starve within inches from the sugar because they didn’t clue into it as a food source.

 4) I don’t always put the sugar in when it gets cold in November, because, with global warming or whatever’s going on, the temperatures on the east coast of Newfoundland where I live don’t become consistently cold until December or even January.
 And when it’s warm, the bees tend to toss out the sugar like it’s garbage.
 So unless I think they’re low on honey, I wait until it’s cold for a least a week before I dump in the sugar.
 Sometimes that’s not until the new year.